-Greedy aborts an opponent transaction if it is younger or sleeping, else waits for it indefinitely (i.e., if the opponent is older, and not sleeping).
+Greedy aborts an opponent transaction if it is younger or sleeping, otherwise it waits for the opponent indefinitely (i.e., if the opponent is older, and not sleeping).
 A waiting, or suspended (e.g. during I/O) transaction is marked as 'sleeping'.
 Priority aborts the younger of the conflicting transactions immediately.
 Priority can lead to a transaction never completing if it conflicts with an older transaction that has a fault that prevents it from completing.
 Greedy provides stronger progress guarantees than Priority by not allowing such a situation if the faulty transaction is suspended.